 For many years, focusing on people's well-being and societal progress, the OECD has been looking not only at the functioning of the economic system but also at the diverse experiences and living conditions of people and households.
 Measuring well-being and progress is a key priority that the OECD is pursuing as part of the Better Life Initiative through various streams of research and on-going work.
 The OECD is pursuing an ambitious agenda with the aim to develop better well-being metrics, and is also providing analysis in order to bridge the gap between existing well-being metrics and policy intervention.

-These country notes present selected findings based on the set of well-being indicators used for the Better Life Initiative and show what users of the Better Life Index in specific countries are telling us about their well-being priorities.
+These country notes present selected findings from the How’s Life? report, and show what users of the Better Life Index in specific countries are telling us about their well-being priorities.

 Updated on 15 November 2017

 The OECD is continuing the dialogue on well-being through various events including the OECD World Forums on Statistics, Knowledge and Policy.
 On 27-29 November 2018, the OECD and Statistics Korea co-organised the 6th OECD World Forum on Statistics, Knowledge and Policy in Incheon, Korea.

 On 10 May 2019, the OECD Centre for Opportunity and Equality (COPE) and the International Movement ATD Fourth World are co-organising the international conference "Addressing the hidden dimensions of poverty".